evnguyen/Find_your_edge/README.txt

 ------------
 Upon installation, the following are required:
 1) A webform to be targeted.
-2) Two forms for international and regular students respectively.
+2) Two PDF templates for international and regular students respectively.
 3) The first question will need to be "Are you an international student" radio question.
 Answer keys:
    1|Yes, I'm an international student